JannickOste/auto-service-loader/Readme.md

 # auto-service-loader

+Warning!: The service start/stop functions have not been properly implemented yet, only automated loading for dependencies works at the moment. (you can manualy start services using container->get(ClassType) will be replaced with optional bindTo in decorator to allow for symbols, generic interfaces, etc...)

 `auto-service-loader` is a TypeScript package designed to simplify service and dependency management in your application.
-It leverages decorators, dependency injection, and reflection to make it easier to organize and initialize services and dependencies.
+It leverages decorators, dependency injection, and reflection to make it easier to organize and initialize services and dependencies using inversify.

 ## Installation